octobercms/docs/cms-ajax.md

 - [Redirections in AJAX handlers](#redirections-in-handlers)
 - [Pushing content updates](#pushing-content-updates)

-October includes the AJAX framework that lets you execute AJAX handlers defined in your [pages](pages), [layouts](layouts) or [components](components) and update page blocks with [partials](partials).
+OctoberCMS includes the AJAX framework that lets you execute AJAX handlers defined in your [pages](pages), [layouts](layouts) or [components](components) and update page blocks with [partials](partials).
 The AJAX framework comes in two flavors - as JavaScript API and data attributes API.
-The data attributes API doesn't require any JavaScript knowledge to use AJAX with October.
+The data attributes API doesn't require any JavaScript knowledge to use AJAX with OctoberCMS.

 <a name="introduction" class="anchor" href="#introduction"></a>
 ## Introduction

 To use the AJAX framework it should be included by placing the `{% framework %}` tag anywhere inside the page or layout.
-This adds a reference to to the October front-end JavaScript library.
+This adds a reference to to the OctoberCMS front-end JavaScript library.
 The library requires jQuery, so it should be loaded first, for example:

     <script src="{{ [
         'assets/javascript/jquery.js',